thenomaniqbal/Data-science-with-R/README.md

 4. R provides a large, coherent and integrated collection of tools for data analysis.
 5. R provides graphical facilities for data analysis and display either directly at the computer or printing at the papers.

-  As a conclusion, R is world’s most widely used statistics programming language.
-It's the #1 choice of data scientists and supported by a vibrant and talented community of contributors.
+  <b> As a conclusion, R is world’s most widely used statistics programming language.
+It's the #1 choice of data scientists and supported by a vibrant and talented community of contributors.</b>
 </p>

 ## 🔥 Data types/Data structures: